 Also give yourself 3 metres from the first row to where you are standing.
 Again it can feel very cramped if you are too close to the first row.

 I think it’s important to look after your guests.
 So if you are having an outdoor wedding ceremony in Australia in summer, you should have some shade available.
 I have done wedding ceremonies in 40+ degree days in full sun and it’s not pleasant.
-Sun umbrellas are a great option to help shade your guests and they also can double as a rain umbrella if needed.
-Otherwise look for natural shade like trees etc.
+Sun umbrellas and parasols are a great option to help shade your guests and they also can double as a rain umbrella if needed.
+(Buy parasols here).
+Otherwise, look for a natural shade like trees etc.

 Unless you’re having a really small wedding of less than ten people, you really need a microphone and speakers when having an outdoor wedding ceremony.
 Your guests need to hear you and even a gentle breeze can take that sound away from them.

 Most professional wedding celebrants will bring their own sound, so just ask them about it.
 But I have been to some ceremonies where they haven’t used one, and what happens is that the Celebrant will project their voice very well and then the couple who are nervous and emotional will speak softly and you just can’t hear them at all.
 So make sure there is a microphone.

 The wind is a factor most people don’t think about when organising an outdoor wedding ceremony.
 It can get very windy particularly if you are anywhere near the coast.
 So consider what you will do if the location is just too windy for you on the day.
 Maybe it could be move a few hundred metres into a more sheltered spot?